online-judge-tools/verification-helper/examples/segment_tree.hpp.md

   - examples/segment_tree.point_set_range_composite.test.cpp
 documentation_of: examples/segment_tree.hpp
 layout: document
-redirect_from:
-- /library/examples/segment_tree.hpp
-- /library/examples/segment_tree.hpp.html
-title: a Segment Tree (generalized with monoids)
+title: Segment Tree (generalized with monoids)
 ---

 ## Operations

 For a monoid $M = (M, \cdot, 1)$ and a list $a = (a_0, a_1, \dots, a _ {n - 1}) \in M^N$ of elements $M$ with the length $N$, a segment tree can process following operations with $O(\log N)$: